lsst-ts/ts_Dockerfiles/labview_vipm_centos/README.md

 3. Do `chmod 666 -R [folder]` on the folders that you placed into this directory and expect to use in your docker images.
 This is because otherwise you may get a permissions error from Docker being unable to access the `./INSTALL` scripts within LabVIEW or VIPM.

+4. The next step has allows you to create 3 possible images.
+These different images can be created using the commands described below.
-4a.
-To build a CentOS7 image with LabVIEW 2018 SP1 you can use a command such as the following;

-docker build --build-arg CENTOS_VERSION="centos7" --build-arg LV_PATH=LabVIEW2018SP1 -t cagvm3.ctio.noao.edu:8082/centos7/labview2018sp1:latest .
+- To build a CentOS7 image with LabVIEW 2018 SP1 you can use a command such as the following `docker build --build-arg CENTOS_VERSION="centos7" --build-arg LV_PATH=LabVIEW2018SP1 -t cagvm3.ctio.noao.edu:8082/centos7/labview2018sp1:latest .`

-4b.
-To build a CentOS8 image with LabVIEW 2018 SP1 you can use a command such as the following;

-docker build --build-arg CENTOS_VERSION="centos8" --build-arg LV_PATH=LabVIEW2018SP1 -t cagvm3.ctio.noao.edu:8082/centos8/labview2018sp1:latest .
+- To build a CentOS8 image with LabVIEW 2018 SP1 you can use a command such as the following `docker build --build-arg CENTOS_VERSION="centos8" --build-arg LV_PATH=LabVIEW2018SP1 -t cagvm3.ctio.noao.edu:8082/centos8/labview2018sp1:latest .`

-4c.
-To build a CentOS8 image with LabVIEW 2020 you can use a command such as the following;

-docker build --build-arg CENTOS_VERSION="centos8" --build-arg LV_PATH=LabVIEW2020 -t cagvm3.ctio.noao.edu:8082/centos8/labview2020:latest .
+- To build a CentOS8 image with LabVIEW 2020 you can use a command such as the following `docker build --build-arg CENTOS_VERSION="centos8" --build-arg LV_PATH=LabVIEW2020 -t cagvm3.ctio.noao.edu:8082/centos8/labview2020:latest .`

-5) Complete the Manual steps explained at the end of the Dockerfile.
+5. Complete the Manual steps explained at the end of the Dockerfile.